 1 tsp mixed spice

 100 g carrots (grated)

 Grease and line 2 x 20” round cake tins

 Beat butter, sugar, eggs, flour, bicarbonate of soda, zest and mixed spices together

 Divide the mixture between the tins and bake for 20-25 minutes (check with a skewer if it comes out clean after inserting, it’s done!)

 Mix the icing sugar and orange juice for a thick and drizzly consistency

 Once the cakes are cool drizzle over the icing and top with the orange zest (makes 2 cakes)

 We know how important it is to encourage healthy eating patterns in kids from an early age and that this can sometimes be a struggle.
-Read our blog for parents of fussy eaters for more tips.
 If you struggle with packed lunches and snacks take a look at our blog on healthy lunch ideas.